 The narrative, only 86 minutes long, often goes sideways with its many twists and turns, unintentionally creating a slightly muddled plot.
 But the film is still daring, and one can’t help but applaud Franco’s efforts here.
 His filmmaking style syncs perfectly with the nightmarish subject matter.
 Even when the film deviates from the original storyline and goes full Clockwork Orange, the thriller elements remain effective.
 Nuevo Orden may not be an easy watch, not solely because of its imagery, but because it can be radical.
 Franco throws you through a ride of discomfort, but for some viewers, that discomfort is only the least.
 Some people will feel repugnance and rage towards this movie.
 But the director is not trying to shock audiences without any purpose, and those who can endure the content of the film will realize that.
 He unveils a more probable and realistic dystopic future than what most stories have shown, only in a wild and vivid experience, which is fine with me.
 Because, when I watch movies, I want to feel something, and I don’t mind if that feeling is horror.

-Nuevo Orden (New Order) premiered at the AFI Fest on October 16, 2020.
-The film will be released theatrically on May 21 in the US, and on August 13 in the UK & Ireland, where it will then be available exclusively on MUBI from September 10.
+Nuevo Orden (New Order) premiered at the AFI Fest on October 16, 2020: click here to find out more.
+The film will be released theatrically in the US on May 21, and in the UK & Ireland on August 13, 2021.

 Don’t miss our monthly updates with film news, movie-inspired recipes and exclusive content!
 You’ll only hear from us once a month. #nospam